 - Prescription Fraud – Using fake or forged prescriptions or attempting to have legitimate prescriptions filled at multiple pharmacies

-Controlled substances are classified in five schedules that are determined by potential for the drug to be abused.
+Controlled substances are classified in five schedules that are determined by the potential for the drug to be abused.
 The classifications are as follows:

 - Schedule I – Substances that have no known medicinal value and are likely to lead to dependency such as heroin, MDMA (ecstasy), psilocybin (mushrooms), MDMA (ecstasy), peyote, mescaline, lysergic acid diethylamide (LSD).

-- Schedule II – Substances that may have some accepted medical use but are likely to be abused such as codeine, hydrocodone, morphine, oxycodone, oxycontin, opium, methamphetamine, cocaine and methadone.
+- Schedule II – Substances that may have some accepted medical use but are likely to be abused such as codeine, hydrocodone, morphine, oxycodone, oxycontin, opium, methamphetamine, cocaine, and methadone.

 - Schedule III – Substances with some accepted medical purpose but pose a moderate risk of abuse, including barbiturates, Ketamine (Special K) anabolic steroids, and medicine containing small amounts of codeine.

 - Schedule IV – Substances commonly used for medicinal purposes such as prescription anti-anxiety drugs such as Xanax, Valium, Zolpidem, and Ambien.